 Just like booking a flight or a hotel, the timing of your move can have a huge impact on the price.
 If your schedule has some wiggle room, you can save a significant amount of money by being strategic about your moving date.
 It all comes down to supply and demand—moving when fewer people are competing for trucks and crews is a surefire way to find a better deal.

-Moving in Peak vs. Off-Peak Season
+Peak Season vs. Off-Peak Season Pricing

 The moving industry has a clear peak season that runs from May through August.
 With kids out of school and the weather being more predictable, it’s the most popular time for families to relocate.
 This high demand drives up prices for moving services.
 If you can, try to schedule your move during the off-peak season, which typically falls between October and April.
 During these cooler months, demand is lower, and moving companies often offer more competitive rates.
 Planning a move during this window is one of the simplest ways to cut down your overall cost.